Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Tell Visual Studio to build the solution.
 Click "Build" then "Build Solution", or press Ctrl+Shift+B.
 - A file called `ArchipelagoRandomizer.dll` should have appeared in the OWML folder
 - In the Outer Wilds Mod Manager, make sure your locally built mod shows up, and is checked.
 Then simply click the big green "Run Game" button.

+### The .apworld and .yaml files

+- `git clone` my Archipelago fork at https://github.com/Ixrec/Archipelago
+- Copy the `worlds/outer_wilds` folder from your local clone over to the `lib/worlds/` folder inside your Archipelago installation folder
+  - Optionally: If you need to send this to someone else, such as the host of your player group, you may zip the folder and rename the extension from `.zip` to `.apworld`.
+That's all an "apworld file" is, after all.
+- Run ArchipelagoLauncher.exe in your Archipelago installation folder and select "Generate Template Settings" to create a sample Outer Wilds.yaml file

+At this point, I assume you've run unsupported Archipelago games before, and know what to do with an apworld and a yaml.

 ## Credits